TerenceNg03/TerenceNg03.github.io/data/blogs/parser_combinator/en.md

          in (s', f a)
 ```

-As you may see, we are now able to transform `Parser a` into `Parser b`, yet we still can not combine two parser which is required to parser context free grammar (CFG).
+As you may see, we are now able to transform `BaseParser a` into `BaseParser b`, yet we still can not combine two parser which is required to parser context free grammar (CFG).
 And that is why we must make it an `Applicative`.
 Note that although `Applicative` is enough to handle any context free grammar (CFG), we may be interested in something more powerful in order to parse context sensitive grammar (CSG).
 This requires us to make our `Parser` a `Monad`.

 ```haskell
 {-# LANGUAGE TupleSections #-}